marschall/hibernate-array-types/README.md

 * requires native queries with non-portable syntax
 * only a small number of databases are supported
 * works only with Hibernate, not other JPA providers
+* the API for Hibernate 6 is quite different

 H2 / PostgreSQL